dusktreader/flask-praetorian/docs/tutorial_blacklist.rst

 serves to identify the two tokens as being really the same.

 A blacklist is a collection of 'jti' claims for tokens that have had access revoked.
-The blacklist should be very performant and persistant.
+The blacklist should be very performant and persistent.
 It is best to use a container that minimizes lookup time.

 One common pattern is to have a database table that persists the blacklist data.
 However, this table should not be accessed to check the blacklist on every request to a protected endpoint.
 Instead, when an app loads, the blacklist should be loaded into some container that lives in local memory and has very rapid lookup.
-You should use the 'refreesh' operation as a mechanism to flush the blacklist back out to the data-store for persistance so that if your app dies, most of the blacklist is preserved.
+You should use the 'refresh' operation as a mechanism to flush the blacklist back out to the data-store for persistence so that if your app dies, most of the blacklist is preserved.

-For the purposes of our demo, the blacklist is simply a pytyhon ``set`` that is stored in local memory:
+For the purposes of our demo, the blacklist is simply a python ``set`` that is stored in local memory:

 .. literalinclude:: ../example/blacklist.py